 What’s in a Lazy Vegan meal?

-Our meals are made from 100% natural and plant-based ingredients.
-They’re free from additives, gluten and soy.
+Our meals are made from plant-based and 100% natural ingredients.
 As a vegan brand, we don’t use animal ingredients.
 So no meat, no dairy and no eggs.
 So what’s in our meals?
-Only the good stuff.
-Each of our meals comes with a comprehensive list of ingredients and allergens.
+Expect plenty of crispy vegetables and a wide range of carefully selected herbs that bring out the best flavour to each dish.
+Some meals contain chicken-style pieces made from pea-protein.

 How many servings are in one bag of Lazy Vegan?